 Observation is our Experience in general.
 It is listening, looking etc. without any deliberate re-processing of what is seen or felt.
 The observation mode uses attention to switch between modes and submodes.
 The switching involves attending to, say, sensation then relaxing this attention.

 When we attend to events we submit them to the parts of the brain outside of Experience that analyse them.
-This analysis largely consists of taking the events isolated by attention and relating these to other events in our memory.
+This analysis largely consists of taking the events isolated by attention and relating these to other events in our memory or sensory input.
 Attention switches modes and can also focus on a small area of the space of Experience.
 We can see from this how attention can trigger a change of mode, for instance attending to a verbal thought in our Experience draws out the relations of this thought so triggering a succession of verbal thoughts.

 Observation mode is specifically the state that is not dominated by any particular mode.
 Observation mode allows us to balance the other modes.

 Observation often leads to the sensation/action mode because it tends to shut down the other modes.
 Once in sensation mode a return to observation mode can be accomplished by ceasing to attend to sensations.
-Pure observation mode entails relaxing and not attending to anything.
+Pure observation mode entails not attending to anything.

 The selection of modes within Experience is known as “will power”.
 An act of will is the ability to switch between modes or stay in a particular mode.
 It is the switching on and off of attention and wielding it within Experience.
 Attention is a push button style of switch, press once to change mode, press again after several seconds to stop an established mode.
 Observation mode is the first step to resisting the poorly focussed attention that prolongs residence in a particular mode.